curl/everything-curl/internals/structs.md

   in API documentations and examples.

   Information and state that is related to the actual connection is in the `connectdata` struct.
-When a transfer is about to be made, libcurl will either create a new connection or re-use an existing one.
+When a transfer is about to be made, libcurl either creates a new connection or re-uses an existing one.
 The current connectdata that is used by this handle is pointed out by `Curl_easy->conn`.

   Data and information that regard this particular single transfer is put in the `SingleRequest` sub-struct.

-  When the `Curl_easy` struct is added to a multi handle, as it must be in order to do any transfer, the `->multi` member will point to the `Curl_multi` struct it belongs to.
-The `->prev` and `->next` members will then be used by the multi code to keep a linked list of `Curl_easy` structs that are added to that same multi handle. libcurl always uses multi so `->multi` *will* point to a `Curl_multi` when a transfer is in progress.
+  When the `Curl_easy` struct is added to a multi handle, as it must be in order to do any transfer, the `->multi` member points to the `Curl_multi` struct it belongs to.
+The `->prev` and `->next` members are then used by the multi code to keep a linked list of `Curl_easy` structs that are added to that same multi handle. libcurl always uses multi so `->multi` points to a `Curl_multi` when a transfer is in progress.

   `->mstate` is the multi state of this particular `Curl_easy`.
-When `multi_runsingle()` is called, it will act on this handle according to which state it is in.
+When `multi_runsingle()` is called, it acts on this handle according to which state it is in.
 The mstate is also what tells which sockets to return for a specific `Curl_easy` when [`curl_multi_fdset()`][12] is called etc.